Korea's New Entry Restrictions: When 'Hate Speech' Laws Become Modern Lèse-Majesté

 - Korean content creators spreading disinformation about foreigners

-- Anti-Chinese/foreigner rallies in Seoul (documented July-Oct 2025)6
+- Anti-Chinese/foreigner rallies in Seoul that prompted Lee's hate speech crackdown6

-This selective focus mirrors broader systemic issues in Korean legal frameworks that protect institutions over individuals:
+This selective focus mirrors broader systemic issues in Korean legal frameworks that protect institutions over individuals.

-Korea's Domestic Speech Restrictions
+Korea's Current Speech Restrictions

-- Non-consent-based rape law (rejected reform in 2023)8 enabling defamation countersuits against victims
+- Non-consent-based rape law (rejected reform in 2023)12 enabling defamation countersuits against victims

 - Institutional impunity for documented abuses